 Later in the year, every October, Come Out With Pride in downtown Orlando is one of Florida’s largest pride festivals, with a street festival, fireworks, kid zone and concerts.

 Info: Visit Orlando’s LGBT Guide to Orlando.

-Sophisticated and artsy, Sarasota has developed a loyal gay following, thanks to its cultural diversions, which range from the Sarasota Ballet to Drag Queen Bingo Bonanza at McCurdy’s Comedy Theatre in historic downtown Sarasota’s East End.
+Sophisticated and artsy, Sarasota has developed a loyal gay following, thanks to its cultural diversions, which range from the Sarasota Ballet to Queen Bingo Bonanza at McCurdy’s Comedy Theatre in historic downtown Sarasota’s East End.
 At the Asolo Rep Theatre, the OUT@AsoloRep series pairs theatre with community outreach in monthly events that highlight LGBT organizations in Sarasota county.